 Geocaching has become a very popular activity for individuals and families to participate in.
 Geocaching is an entertaining adventure game for GPS users.
-The basic idea is to have individuals and organizations set up caches all over the world and share the locations of these caches on the internet.
+The basic idea is to have individuals and organizations set up caches all over the world and share the locations of these caches on the Internet.
 GPS users can then use the location coordinates to find the caches.
 Once found, a cache may provide the visitor with a wide variety of rewards.
-All the visitor is asked to do is if they take something they should try to leave something in return for the cache.
+All the visitor is asked to do is to leave an item if they decide to take something from the cache.
 Visit geocaching.com for more details.

 Polk County Conservation permits geocaching in keeping with its mission to provide opportunities for safe recreational activities.
 Geocachers are welcome to place a cache in PCC lands as long as they comply with the requirements of the geocache permit.

 At this time, PCC managed areas have been placed into 2 categories.
 However, terrain type, sensitivity, management practices such as burning, and human impact may result in changes to category description, placement of areas in those categories, and the number of caches allowed.

 Category 2 - Physical caches may be placed in these areas.
 Contact Polk County Conservation prior to development in order to inquire about any designated and/or "off limit" areas and to learn interesting facts that may enhance the educational value of your cache.

 - Beaver Creek Greenbelt (123.5 acres)

 - Chichaqua Valley Trail (20 miles)

 - Easter Lake Park (464 acres)

 - Fort Des Moines Park (island is off limits) (116 acres)